gazebosim/docs/tutorials/SDF/car_demo.md

 </model>
 ```

-The `<collision>` tag define the collision properties of the link, how our link will react with other objects and the effect of the physics engine on it.
+The `<collision>` tag defines the collision properties of the link, how our link will react with other objects and the effect of the physics engine on it.

 **Note**: `<collision>` can be different from the visual properties, for example, simpler collision models are often used to reduce computation time.